 The regional DDA Case Resource Manager (CRM) or Social Service Specialist provides the primary oversight and monitoring of the Person-Centered Service Plan.
+The State notes that the frequency of monitoring by Case/Resource Managers or Social Service Specialists is determined in part by risk factors identified in the annual assessment to assure health and welfare.
 The DDA CRM or Social Service Specialist authorizes the Waiver Services identified as necessary to meet health and welfare needs in the Person-Centered Service Plan.
-The DDA CRM or Social Service Specialist monitors service provision no less than every ninety days with face to face client visits with the waiver participant/legal representative.
+The DDA CRM or Social Service Specialist monitors service provision no less than every ninety days with face to face in-person or virtual client visits with the waiver participant/legal representative.
 These visits may be completed by telephone, e-mail, digital video or in person face to face, as appropriate, during the continuing public health emergency, and thereafter.
 Continuous monitoring also occurs by contacting providers; reviewing progress reports submitted by providers and reviewing additional assessments (e.g. IEPs, psychological evaluations, Occupational Therapy evaluations etc.).
-If the DDA CRM or Social Service Plan will be revised/amended.
+If the DDA CRM or Social Service Specialist finds that the Person-Centered Service Plan is not meeting the individual's needs the Person-Centered Service Plan will be revised/amended.
 All monitoring is documented in either the Service Episode Record section of the electronic DDA Assessment or the Waiver Screen.
+Signatures by participants on Person-Centered Service Plans may be manual (pen on paper) or electronic signatures.